UCSolarCarTeam/Epsilon-Dashboard/README.md

 ## Setting up Rabbitmq

-In this repo, there are dependencies needed for Rabbitmq before you will be able to build or run anything.
+In this repo, there are dependencies needed for before you will be able to build or run anything.

 To install these dependencies, run the command:
 	`./EpsilonDashboardSetup.sh`

+This will install the [RabbitMQ](https://www.rabbitmq.com/) server and the [Conan](https://conan.io/) package manager.
+See the links for more information.

 ## Config file